This lesson plan prompts students to write persuasive letters and lobby for issues they feel strongly about.

 Point out that some of the speakers from the argument activity used particular words that persuaded us to think a certain way.
 Have students recall some words or phrases that the speakers used.
 Tell students that they will learn some terms or "powerful words" that can be used for persuasion.

-Step 5: Distribute the Powerful Words printable to each student.
-Using the Powerful Words transparency, review the vocabulary list with the students.
+Step 2: Distribute the Powerful Words Vocabulary List printable to each student.
+Project the Powerful Words Vocabulary List and review the words with the students.
 Explain that these are "powerful words" that good speakers or writers would use to persuade other people to do something that they want them to do.
 Explain to students that they will be writing their own persuasive business letter in class, and that they will be required to use at least five "powerful words" in their letter.
 Ask students to draw a star next the five words they would like to use.
 They can add to or delete from this list later, if needed.

-Step 7: Throughout the unit, choose one of the words from the Word Wall and ask for a volunteer to come and read the definition and sample sentence out loud.
+Step 4: Throughout the unit, choose one of the words from the word wall and ask for a volunteer to come and read the definition and sample sentence out loud.
 This will help reinforce students' comprehension of the "powerful words."

 Supporting All Learners